faizalrf/documentation/Galera Cluster Setup.md

 - If a it's requred to replace a server with a new node, one can simply `rm -rf /var/lib/mysql/*` on that node and just restart the MariaDB process.
 Galera will automatically innitiate SST (full system state transfer) and send a fresh mariabackup copy to this new node and sync it up without any human intervention.
 - Mariabackup can be taken from any node.
 - Backup restore process remains the same as in standard MariaDB server.
-- A dedicated user needs to be created for `mariabackup` other than the `mysql@localhost` which is used by Galera SST.
+- A dedicated user needs to be created for `mariabackup` other than the `mysql@localhost` because, `mysql@localhost` is being used for Galera SST and is OS authenticated.
   ```sql
   CREATE USER backupuser@localhost identified by 'SecretP@ssw0rd';
   GRANT RELOAD, PROCESS, LOCK TABLES, REPLICATION CLIENT ON *.* TO backupuser@localhost;